DhairyaC/DhairyaC/README.md

 - 💬 Ask me about Data Analytics, Machine Learning, Deep Learning, Statistics, Database Management and Cloud Computing.

-- 📫 Reach me at dhchhed@iu.edu
+- 📫 Reach me at dhairyajayeshchheda@gmail.com

 - ⚡ Fun fact: The future of coding is no coding.